FAQ

 What type of worship can I expect?

-Our worship is laid back, but reflects traditional liturgical Lutheran worship.
-We try to
+Our worship is relaxed while reflecting traditional liturgical Lutheran worship.
+We

 WHAT WE BELIEVE